 Rick Coad defends people charged with drug offenses in federal court.
 Federal drug offenses carry serious penalties, including mandatory minimum prison sentences.
 Drug offenses in federal court are often charged as possession with the intent to distribute or sell marijuana, cocaine or other illegal drugs.
 Often times, federal drug cases are charged as a drug conspiracy, meaning that there was an agreement between two or more people to distribute illegal drugs.
 If you are charged with a federal drug offense, you need a lawyer who is experienced in defending people in federal court.
 There are ways to avoid the harsh prison sentences that can result from a federal conviction.
-Rick Coad is an experienced federal defense attorney in defending federal drug charges, and has a proven track record of getting its clients excellent results.
+Rick Coad is an experienced federal defense attorney in defending federal drug charges, and has a proven track record of getting his clients excellent results.

 Federal Court – Western District of Wisconsin, Madison, WI (2016)